Black Nerve

 The Third Dominon could be defined by the reckless zeal with which they exploited and plumbed the depths of blood secrets, and the Queen’s Eels were but another example.

-The Third Dominion had techniques beyond any other nation, in both power and number, and the Wormthew clan a position unchallengable — but why hold back, when the goal was to conquer the whole heartlands, to crown yourself masters of life and death, to purge all weakness from the world and leave only greatness?
+In both potency and abundance, the Third Dominion had a treasury of techniques exceeding any other nation, and the Wormthew clan had attained a position unchallengable — but why hold back, when the goal was to conquer the whole heartlands, to crown yourself masters of life and death, to purge all weakness from the world and leave only greatness?

 (And why stop at the Heartlands?
 When the Third Dominion marched on the Queenlands, the hives would tremble, and the dynasties would regret forsaking the Gildenighters.)